Roy's Training Improvement Café

 Episode highlights

-📣 Don’t forget to subscribe, leave a review, and share this episode with fellow L&D pros who want to make learning actually work.
+📣 Don’t forget to subscribe, leave a review, and share this episode with fellow L&D pros who care about making learning stick.

 Disclaimer